MAC CARES Emergency Grants

 These grants include the MAC CARES grant, the South Arts Organizational Impact Grant, and Rapid Response Minigrants.

 See below for a breakdown of MAC’s COVID-19-related grant funding awarded in 2020.

 Established in April 2020, the MAC CARES special funding opportunity provides one-time grants to non-profit arts organizations in Mississippi to provide immediate financial support to these organizations due to the income shortfalls created by the COVID-19 pandemic.
 Funding for this program comes from a grant from the National Endowment for the Arts through the 2020 Federal CARES Act.

 MAC has received $441,100 from the NEA to distribute in Mississippi.
 While the NEA is allowing state arts agencies to keep a portion of the funds to administer the grants (MAC is eligible to keep up to $50,000), MAC has committed to granting the entire award to arts organizations across Mississippi.

 Applicants must be a non-profit 501c3 arts organization based in Mississippi that was awarded a MAC Operating Grant in either Fiscal Year 2019 (July 1, 2018 – June 30, 2019) or 2020 (July 1, 2019 – June 30, 2020).
-Eligible organizations will be contacted directly by MAC through a notification email through our eGrant system.
+Though this opportunity is now closed, MAC will directly contact eligible organizations should similar opportunities become available in the future.